You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

-Metal printing works by transferring digital images onto aluminium panels using either direct UV‑cured ink or dye sublimation heat transfer.
+Metal printing works by transferring digital images onto aluminum panels using either direct UV‑cured ink or dye sublimation heat transfer.
 UV printing is best for bold signage and durability; sublimation creates photorealistic, gallery‑quality prints with embedded colour.

 I’ve tested both methods on dozens of projects—from outdoor building signs to luxury interior art.
 Each has its strengths, but the choice depends entirely on where the print will live and how much detail you need.
 This guide walks through how metal printing actually works, step by step, so you can choose the right process for your next project.